Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 When you evaluate the huge increase of consumers turning to the internet for shopping, some of which I highlighted in my blog post on Monday, and then also consider the fact that we're being smarter about finding deals and researching products before we buy, it's easy to understand why this is the perfect time for sites like Groupon to garner attention.
 Especially in the United States where the economy is still struggling, everyone is trying to stretch the most out of their dollar - particularly in this holiday buying season.

-If you're a small business looking for a great avenue to attract customers to your location and are considering using a service like Groupon, take a look at this great article on how to be successful with your deal.
+If you're a small business looking for a great avenue to attract customers to your location and are considering using a service like Groupon.
 Beware however, it's important to have a social brand established to some degree to truly tap into its viral nature!

 If you are executing digital marketing, congratulations!
 You are most likely already one step ahead of your competition, and making strides to meaningfully connect with prospects online.
 But, how do you know if you’re seeing continual success year over year, and improving your metrics?